by Janet Ritz

 The Turks point to the PKK bombings of their tourist sites and the subsequent loss of lives.
 What they do not talk about is the internal pressure upon the Turkish government by their own secular right-wing nationalist movement that has been growing in juxtoposition to the Islamic influence of their new president, Abdullah Gul. and his ruling party.
 As many of these nationalists are also anti-Kurd, it puts the Kurds (who, as mentioned above, are mostly Sunni, but who are also known to hold their Islam with a light touch) the focus of an argument that is not entirely of their making.

 Why does the West care?
-The Iraq Kurds have oil, as referenced in this earlier post, Kurdistan Hunts for Oil, regarding the deal between the KRG and Texas' Hunt Oil.
+The Iraq Kurds have oil, as referenced in my earlier Huffington Post article, Kurdistan Hunts for Oil, regarding the deal between the KRG and Texas' Hunt Oil.
 This gives the KRG a bargaining position with the oil hungry West and East, along with the impetus to maintain a peaceful relationship with both sides.

-Why have the Turks crossed the border now?
-The answer is: snow.
 The PKK traditionally come out of the mountains to fight (old saying: Kurds have no friends but the mountains...) when the snow melts.
-Therefore, it is possible the Turks have undertaken this engagement as a preemptive strike to limit the PKK's capability for a spring offensive.
+Therefore, it is possible the Turks will undertake engagement to limit the PKK's capability for a spring offensive.
 All of which would come to naught if war were to break out between the Iraqi Kurdish militia (Peshmerga) and Turkey over the PKK, though precedent would seem to point to the opposite, as when the Iraqi Peshmerga previously worked with Turkey to drive the PKK out of their territory.
 (When a friend visiting a Peshmerga camp during that period found the Pêşmerge cleaning their weapons in anticipation of a battle with the PKK, the Peshmerga commander explained, "ez ĥes ji partî demokratî dikim [I like the Democratic Party]."

 Conflict that could escalate if the Turks were to kill Kurdish civilians or any Peshmerga soldier.
 Then the equation would change as two of the U.S.'s closest allies (Turks and Iraqi Kurds) look to their western ally for support, while Russia, Iran and other interested parties back whichever side is not chosen.